 13.1.3 You must disclose salary and pension information on all departmental ministers and members of the senior management team.
 You must also disclose any compensation payments paid to members of the senior management team on loss of office, although you must tell them in advance of your intention to disclose, invite them to see what you intend to publish, and tell them that they can object under Article 21 of the General Data Protection Regulation* (GDPR).
 Ministers are paid severance payments under statute.
 You do not disclose compensation paid to Ministers.

-Non-disclosure is possible if the member can argue, giving reasons, that publication would, under the Data Protection Act, prejudice their rights, freedoms or legitimate interests, or that it would or be likely to cause unwarranted substantial damage or distress to themselves or another.
-If a member raises such an argument you must consider whether to accept it.
+Non-disclosure is possible unless you can demonstrate, under the General Data Protection Regulation, compelling legitimate grounds for the disclosure which override the interests, rights and freedoms of the member or for the establishment, exercise or defence of legal claims.
+If a member does not agree to disclosure, you must consider whether to accept it.
 You are strongly advised to take legal advice in such a case, because if you decide not to publish this may be challenged under the Freedom of Information Act.
 Where non-disclosure is agreed, the fact that certain disclosure has been omitted should be disclosed.